Nusiq/regolith-filters/pytemplate/README.md

 which can be encoded in JSON.

 # Configuration settings
-- `templates_path: str` - a path to a directory with template files (relative to data folder in regolith working directory)
 - `bp_patterns: str` - optional glob patterns for matching JSON files in behavior pack (`**/*.json` by default)
 - `rp_patterns: List[str]` - optional glob patterns for matching JSON files in resource pack (`**/*.json` by default)
-- `trigger_phrase: str` - optional string used to trigger the template replacement.
-The default value is "TEMPLATE".
+- `trigger_phrases: List[str]` - optional list of strings used to trigger the template replacement.
+The default value is `["TEMPLATE"]`. defining multiple trigger phrases can be useful when you want to use the same template multiple times in the same place with different parameters.
 - `sort_keys: bool` - optional value which decides whether the keys of the modified JSON file should be sorted.
 True by default.
 - `compact: bool` - optional value which decides whether the modified JSON should be compact (with white spaces removed).
 False by default.
 - `scope` - a scope of variables provided for the template during the evaluation.
 This property is merged with the scope provided directly in the modified JSON file and with the default value: `{'true': True, 'false': False, 'math': math, 'uuid': uuid}` where math and uuid are standard python modules.